TiffanyT7/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 8. Create a script that creates a new global variable.
 9. Write a script that prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line.
 10. Write a script that prints the result of power divided by divide, followed by a new line.
+11. Write a script that displays the result of breath to the power love.